 Critics claim that if the merger goes ahead it will be a “disaster” for media plurality.
 There are also concerns about the corporate behaviour of 21CF.

-On 14 September 2017, Karen Bradley, the Secretary of State for Digital, Culture, Media and Sport, announced that she would be referring the merger to the Competition and Markets Authority (CMA) for a “phase 2” investigation.
+On 14 September 2017, Karen Bradley, the then Secretary of State for Digital, Culture, Media and Sport, announced that she would be referring the merger to the Competition and Markets Authority (CMA) for a “phase 2” investigation.
 The grounds for the referral are public interest concerns about media plurality and genuine commitment to broadcasting standards.

 Formal referral to the CMA took place on 20 September 2017.
 The terms of reference, the DMCS’ referral letter to the CMA, and the final decision letter to the parties, are all available online.
 On 10 October 2017, the CMA published an issues statement setting out the scope of its investigation.
 There is also a webpage explaining how a phase 2 inquiry works and when the public can get involved.